Finding Supreme Court Opinions

 - Hein Online - U.S. Supreme Court Reports and Slip Opinions"U.S. Reports" and "U.S. Reports Slip Opinions" are the official publications of Supreme Court decisions.
 Via HeinOnline you can access the full text of all decisions, from 1754 (Volume 1) to the present.

-- FindLaw - U.S. Supreme Court CasesA collection of Supreme Court opinions, from 1893 to the present.
+- FindLaw - U.S. Supreme Court CasesA collection of Supreme Court decisions, from 1760 to the present.

 - Google Scholar - Case LawSelect "Federal Courts" to limit results.